sindresorhus/got/readme.md

 ##### callback(error, data, response)

-Function to be called, when error or data recieved.
-If omitted - Promise will be returned.
+Function to be called, when error or data received.
+If omitted, a promise will be returned.

 ###### error

-`Error` object with HTTP status code as `code` property.
+`Error` object with HTTP status code as `statusCode` property.

 ###### data